Stat-Mat/GyrospeedWin/README.md

 * ricky006 for introducing me to the original Gyrospeed program and providing invaluable testing on real hardware
 * SLC (the author of TapEx) for his fantastic help with some questions I had about the .TAP format
 * Richard of TND for providing additional loading effects, including a couple of amusing ones! ;)
+* Neo-Rio for suggestions and nagging me to get the updated version released! :p